RTI In-Service/Overview Presentation

 A tiered model is being increasingly used as the framework for systems change and achieving overall school improvement at both the elementary and secondary levels.
 This training will focus on the major ideas associated with a school-wide or tiered approach and highlight how schools are incorporating components (i.e., academic screening, functional academic assessments, research-based interventions, progress monitoring) into their daily practices to maximize the results of teacher efforts and improve the use of existing resources, resulting in greater outcomes for students in regular and special education alike.
 Information, materials, and practical recommendations for getting started will be provided.

-This seminar is designed to provide critical information to principals and instructional coaches implementing and supporting RTI at the building level.
+This seminar is designed to provide critical information to principals and instructional coaches implementing and supporting MTSS/RTI at the building level.

 Coaching: “working effectively with one’s professional colleagues to improve the academic and behavioral outcomes of students”.
-This session will review the goals and essential skills related to instructional coaching, and discuss how the instructional coaching model can support Response to Intervention implementation at the building level.
+This session will review the goals and essential skills related to instructional coaching, and discuss how the instructional coaching model can support MTSS/RTI at the building level.
 Specific observation forms and other helpful tools for leadership and coaching will be provided.

 Using RtI for Special Education Eligibility: